semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 current + total
 ```

-Patterns can also be used to match imports.
+Metavariables can also be used to match imports.
 For example, `import $X` matches:

 ```python
 import random
 ```

 Re-using metavariables shows their true power.
-The following pattern reuses a metavariable
-to detect useless assignments:
+Detect useless assignments:

 ```text
 pattern: |